gruntwork-io/docs/docs/2.0/docs/library/guides/self-hosting.md

 :::caution

-Self-hosting Gruntwork Library is only available with a Gruntwork Enterprise subscription.
+Self-hosting Gruntwork IaC Library is only available with a Gruntwork Enterprise subscription.

 :::

-We recommend accessing Gruntwork Library directly through our private repos hosted at https://github.com/gruntwork-io.
+We recommend accessing Gruntwork IaC Library directly through our private repos hosted at https://github.com/gruntwork-io.
 However if your company requires that all Terraform modules are hosted internally, we offer a tool called [repo-copier](https://github.com/gruntwork-io/repo-copier) to support this use case.

 ## What is repo-copier?

 Repo Copier is a CLI tool that copies all the data in our private GitHub repos (including code, GitHub issues, GitHub pull requests, and releases) to a version control system operated by you, the customer.
-This gives you full access to Gruntwork Library without having to use GitHub.com directly.
+This gives you full access to Gruntwork IaC Library without having to use GitHub.com directly.
 To learn more, see https://github.com/gruntwork-io/repo-copier.

 ## What version control systems are supported?